- Efficient engines

 - Sporty looks

-This is the all-new SEAT Leon ST - and estate version of the popular Leon hatchback.
+This is the all-new SEAT Leon ST - an estate version of the popular Leon hatchback.

-With a good range of the Volkswagen Group’s engines and gearboxes it’s a decent thing to drive, and it’s packed with standard kit too.
+With a wide range of Volkswagen Group engines and gearboxes, it’s a decent thing to drive, and it’s packed with standard kit too.

 Little of the car’s attractiveness has been lost in the estate transition, but what’s gained is a larger boot: up 207 litres over the five-door hatchback’s cargo bay at 587 litres with the rear seats up.
 Fold them flat for larger loads and you’ll liberate 1,470 litres of space.

 In order to keep things fresh the Leon was given a new face as part of a mid-life update, including a remodelled bumper and grille, plus optional LED headlights, front fog lights and indicators.